Children's Anaesthesia & Surgery (Ninh Thuan)

 * prevents adverse health outcomes arising from the burden of injuries and non-communicable diseases.

 Globally, there is a huge discrepancy in access.
-Africa and Southeast Asia account for over HALF of the of conditions that could, but are not, treated through basic surgical care.
+Africa and Southeast Asia account for over HALF of the conditions that could, but are not, treated through basic surgical care.

 In fact, governments and funding bodies have only just started to understand that investing in surgical care is simple and cost-effective.
 For each $1 spent strengthening surgical capacity, $10 is generated through improved health and productivity.
 That is 1/3 the cost of measles vaccinations, and 10-15 times less than the cost of medication for HIV treatment.